APACHE

 WEB USER

-A web user is a user account within Apache that is used to definelocations for personalized web pages with individual FTP access.
+A web user is a user account within Apache that is used to define

 WORKSTATION